Dive Regulator Maintenance Guide (UK)

 Every regulator manufacturer specifies annual servicing or service every 100 dives, whichever comes first.
 This isn't marketing.
 Internal components wear, seals degrade, and contamination accumulates.

-Finding a UK Service Centre
+Finding a Service Center

 Options: